dineshkummarc/Picturo2.0/README.md

 Customize settings by editing ``config.php`` in the root folder of Picturo.
 To override a setting simply uncomment it in ``config.php`` and set your custom value.

 ### Privatize your site
-Picturo can keep your galleries private, you just have to edit ``config.php`` and set private variable to true and add a user. <b>``By default, there is an admin user with the password “admin” in the configuration file``</b>.
+Picturo2.0 can keep your galleries private, you just have to edit ``config.php`` and set private variable to true and add a user. <b>``By default, there is an admin user with the password “admin” in the configuration file``</b>.
 Just uncomment the two following lines to enable private galleries : <br/>
 ~~~
 $config['private'] = true;
 $config['admin_pass']['admin'] = 'sha512:1000:2Gp+SOuwkWQpMsemFvMyxfPtEfY/M77l:GrHLycEBPATCSmFCmd4onEynvfSoNR3Q';